 Portsmouth is not classified as one of the state's "higher risk" communities, and therefore is not the focus of primary prevention strategies.
-While LBP hazards are not as significant of an issue in Portsmouth as in other communities in NH, the city actively monitors at-risk populations and still has access to the states substantial resources to identify and address situations if and when an incident does occur.
+While LBP hazards in households with children are not as significant of an issue in Portsmouth as in other communities in NH, the city actively monitors at-risk populations and still has access to the states substantial resources to identify and address situations if and when an incident does occur.